|2020 Australian Open odds||$26||$26||$21|

 - Like a champion thoroughbred in the making, Zverev has some impeccable breeding and he is surrounded by the right people.

-Alexander is the son of former Russian tennis player Alexander Zverev Sr. and his older brother Mischa Zverev, who is currenyly ranked number 30 in the world.
+Alexander is the son of former Russian tennis player Alexander Zverev Sr. and his older brother is Mischa Zverev, who reached a career-high singles ranking of no.25 in 2017.

 Latest tennis news

 Week on the Punt: Romero eyeing off Adesanya’s UFC title

 Tassie's getting an NBL team, footy season is nearly here, and Rafa and Zion are smashing records.

 Week on the Punt: Betfair pulls NRL betting odds over tax row